llesoil/input_sensitivity/replication/README.md

 `name_systems = ["x264", "xz", "nodejs", "poppler", "mySoft"]`

+Then, fill the inputperf dictionary with an array with the performance properties, inputsfeat with the configuration options, and inputcateg with the categorial features of your software system.

 Execute the notebook as above, and check the "results/mySoft" directory.

-Thank you for testing our artifact!